My Genealogy Story

 Through my own research I am familiar with a wide range of resources for Scotland, England and beyond.
 Each commission brings new and exciting challenges.
 Some examples of the research I have undertaken includes tracing the history of a Quaker family from Surrey to Glasgow; locating records for Prisoner of War camps and tracing living descendants in Zimbabwe.

-However, I recognised that there were still areas in which I had less experience and being committed to continual professional development I have just completed the post-graduate certificate in Genealogical, Palaeographic and Heraldic Studies from Strathclyde University.
+Being committed to continual professional development I am currently studying for a post-graduate diploma in Genealogical, Palaeographic and Heraldic Studies from Strathclyde University.

 I am a member of the Association of Professional Genealogists, and adhere to the APG Code of Ethics.